Iulian-U/Anime-Quotes-Generator/README.md

 # Anime-Quotes-Generator

 ## A simple app that generates random anime quotes.
+[Check it here!](https://iulian-u.github.io/Anime-Quotes-Generator/)

 I created this app while learning about Javascript and APIs.
 The app is made using pure HTML, CSS and Javascript.